A Worker Cooperative · Founded 2026 · Colorado

 One ecosystem.

 No single app changes the system.
-The corporate ecosystem is interlocked — financial institutions, media platforms, food supply chains, and gig platforms all reinforce each other.
 CommonWork attacks all eight pressure points simultaneously, using the network effects of each pillar to power the others.

 PILLAR 01